 Erythrasma resembles tinea or intertrigo.
-It is most common in the foot, where it manifests as superficial scaling, fissuring, and maceration most commonly confined to the 3rd and 4th web spaces.
-Erythrasma is also common in the groin, where it manifests as irregular but sharply marginated pink or brown patches with fine scaling.
+It most commonly affects the foot, where it manifests as superficial scaling, fissuring, and maceration typically confined to the 3rd and 4th web spaces.
+Erythrasma in the groin manifests as irregular but sharply marginated pink or brown patches with fine scaling.
 Erythrasma may also involve the axillae, submammary or abdominal folds, and perineum, particularly in obese middle-aged women and in patients with diabetes.

-Erythrasma fluoresces a characteristic coral-red color under a Wood light.
+Erythrasma fluoresces a characteristic coral-red color under a Wood light due to production of porphyrin by the causative bacterium.
 Absence of hyphae in skin scrapings also distinguishes erythrasma from tinea.